These fresh mint brownies are made in one bowl, with creamy melted chocolate and bright freshly chopped mint leaves.

 Fresh Mint Leaves: Use only the leaves, not the stems.
 When baked in the brownies the stems can create an unappealing fibrous texture.

 Semi-Sweet Chocolate Chips: Semi-sweet chocolate gives the best balance between bitter chocolate flavor and sweetness.
-You could also use milk chocolate for a sweeter brownie.

 Brown and White Sugar: Both brown and white sugar are used.
 Brown sugar adds moisture along with some delicious caramel notes.
 White sugar ensures a crunchy shiny crust on top.